 Travaasa Hana, Maui

-There's little competition when it comes to where to stay in Hana, a hushed, undisturbed town on Maui's eastern coast—but Travaasa Hana still manages to outshine many of the island's other resorts.
+There's little competition when it comes to where to stay in Hana—a hushed, undisturbed town on Maui's eastern coast—but Travaasa Hana still manages to outshine many of the island's other resorts while also being one of the only all-inclusives in Hawaii.
 For some, this is the epitome of island living: 70 cottages and suites (recently remodeled to the tune of $12 million) are void of radios, clocks, and TVs, where your stay is custom tailored to meet your needs—be it all-inclusive or à la carte, with activities that cater to foodies, fitness fiends, adventurers, wellness gurus, or culture hounds.
 At the gorgeous spa, traditional Hawaiian massages are the order of the day; if you're traveling partner, we highly recommend the two-hour Hana Couples Escape.

 Mauna Kea Beach Hotel, Autograph Collection, Big Island